mike-ward/salinecrew/parentcorner.md

 #### Team Photographer & End of Season Video - Open

   - Takes pictures at regattas
-  - Works with webmaster and media rep
+  - Works with web master and media rep
   - Puts together end of the season video and DVD